matijaoe/modern-javascript-snippets/README.md

 <br>

   🚧 *Still a work in progress.
-Some snippets may be changed or removed, and more will be added.*
+Some snippets may be changed and more will be added.*

 ## Features
 - Contains over **180** snippets